zhoujt1994/scHiCluster/example/humanPFC/README.md

 # Human prefrontal cortex snm3C-seq analysis
 This is an example of analyzing 4238 cells from human prefrontal cortex.
 It includes [embedding](#clustering) and compartment calling at 100kb resolution, domain calling at 25kb resolution, [loop calling](#loop-calling) at 10kb resolution.
+To estimate the power for 3D features calling, it also includes the example where L2/3 neurons were divided into 5 groups based on their coverage, and the feature calling is performed within each group.
 ## Prepare directory
 ```bash
 mkdir raw/ cell_matrix/ imputed_matrix/